DMND-hub/Main/README.md

 Cannot be manipulated by governance or admins

-If market price ever drops below the floor, rational arbitrage incentivizes redemption
+If market price ever drops below the floor, rational arbitrage incentivizes redemption.

 ---